asimmagar20/asimmagar20/README.md

 ## 👨‍💻 About Me

-I’m a junior Digital Technology & Software Developer from Nepal, focused on building modern, responsive web applications.
+I am a junior Digital Technology & Software Developer from Nepal with a strong focus on modern web development.
-I enjoy working with Python/Django, React.js, WordPress, and frontend technologies to turn ideas into clean, functional user experiences.
+I like turning ideas into fast, responsive and user‑friendly web applications using a mix of backend and frontend technologies.

-- 🌍 Based in Nepal
+- Based in Nepal
-- 🎓 Science background with a strong interest in software development
+- Science background with a passion for software development
-- 💼 Experience as a junior developer / intern working on real web projects
+- Experience working on real projects as a junior developer / intern
-- 💡 Passionate about full‑stack development, UI/UX, and practical digital solutions
+- Interested in full‑stack development, UI/UX and practical digital products
-- 🎯 Goal: Grow into a strong full‑stack developer with production‑ready projects in my portfolio
+- Focused on building a solid portfolio of production‑ready projects

-You can learn more about me and my work on my portfolio: **[asimpunmagar.com.np](https://asimpunmagar.com.np)**.
+More about me and my work: **[asimpunmagar.com.np](https://asimpunmagar.com.np)**

 ---